Chino-chan/Pomo-Doll/README.md

 # Pomo Doll ❤️

-A full fledged customizable Pomodoro Study app that includes project tracking features, detailed statistics, and a free time mode.
+A full fledged customizable Pomodoro App that includes project tracking features, detailed statistics, and a free time mode.

+You can either download the Desktop App (Recommended) or use it in the browser.

 ![Version](https://img.shields.io/badge/version-1.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)